 The Centre Mersenne is run by a public organization and its operation is not-for-profit, created by researchers, for researchers.
 It endeavours to fight research output's privatisation and outrageous profit-making out of the scientific commons.

 The Centre Mersenne takes care of long-term preservation of every document published through the archiving solution CLOCKSS.

 All documents and data hosted at Centre Mersenne are archived and can be made available for free, in case the Centre Mersenne were to cease activities.

 The Centre Mersenne is committed to be transparent on its business model, pricing structure, and selection procedure.

 - The Centre Mersenne aims at providing a quality and long-term support to scientific publications, while keeping costs low.

 - Publishing a journal implies recurring costs, and the business model chosen by the Centre Mersenne involves the following: most of the costs are covered by institutions supporting Mathdoc.
-In parallel, a financial contribution may be required in order to cover running costs (such as article preparation and typesetting, editorial management).
+In parallel, a financial contribution may be required in order to cover costs related to optional services.